Listen to an audio file of this tool.

 - A binder, bin, or other receptacle designated for school papers that are brought home and stay at home.

-- Work with them to consider whether it might make sense to have a water bottle at the ready to hydrate while working.
+- A water bottle at the ready to hydrate while working.

 - The goal of their homework space is to provide a well-equipped, consistent place for your teen to fully focus on the work at hand.
 In this way, they’ll know what they can expect.
 You won’t have to struggle over frustrations when they can’t find a school tool.
 And, they’ll learn to take greater responsibility for their learning as they work with you to organize this space.